samgohel/Node-Docker-Demo/Task.md

 16.Configure To Switch Between Different Env In Compose File 17.Add Compose Files into Docker Ignore
-18.We Can Use If Condition TO Run Npm In Production Mode Or Dev Mode Depending On Compose File
-19. Set Args And ENV In Docker-Compose
+18.We Can Use If Condition TO Run Npm In Production Mode Or Dev Mode Depending On Compose File 19.Set Args And ENV In Docker-Compose
-20. Change npm run dev command nodemon --legacy-watch index.js So Nodemon Work in Docker
+20.Change npm run dev command nodemon --legacy-watch index.js So Nodemon Work in Docker 21.Add Mongo Image Into Docker Compose File
+22.Go Into Mongo DB And Add Data Into It From Docker CLI 23.For Prevent Data Of Database We have To Create A Volume Using Docker Compose File 24.We Also Have To Provide Volume So Its  Don't Give Any Error 25.After Adding Named Volume We Don't Have To Run using -V Tag Else It Will Delete The Data 26.Add Mongoose Dependencies
+27.Get Ip From Container For DB Connection
+28.We Can Also Connect Using Name Of Container And Container Can Communicate With Each Others, So at the place of ip we can also place the ip